Easy Southern Cornbread

 I’m a firm believer in the easy breezy, lemon squeezy philosophy.
 That’s why I always use White Lily self-rising cornmeal (ad) whenever I get a chance.

-If you don’t have self-rising cornmeal in your neck of the woods, try using another recipe containing cornmeal and flour such as Dixie Cornbread from Christy Jordan at Southern Plate.
-It’s delish!
+If you don't have self-rising cornmeal in your neck of the woods, try using another recipe containing cornmeal and add flour.

 - buttermilk